Teaching courses

 10:00 - 12.30 Teaching Course 4: MDT support around the headache.
 A good idea?

-Chairs: Stefania Maniataki, King’s College Hospital NHS Foundation Trust, UK and Jennifer Trouerbach-Kraan, Leiden Headache Centre, Netherlands
+Chairs: Ms Stefania Maniataki, King’s College Hospital, London, UK and Mrs Jennifer Trouerbach-Kraan, Leiden University Medical Center, Leiden, The Netherlands

 10:00 - 10:05 Introduction & Overview